trentsikute/globalchurch-schema/docs/faith_journey.md

 # Slot: faith_journey

-_Narrative text describing the user’s faith journey._
+_Narrative of the user’s faith journey._